 The National Collegiate Choral Organization (NCCO) exists to serve the specific needs of university and collegiate choral conductors by providing a national forum for their collegiate choruses to perform, by offering lectures and promoting repertoire suitable to their interests, and by aiding in their professional development and program growth through performance as well as scholarly and research opportunities.

-NCCO will sponsor biennial conferences that will focus on the particular needs of the college/university and other choral professionals with respect to:
+NCCO sponsors biennial conferences that focus on the particular needs of the college/university and other choral professionals with respect to:

 - Presentations/clinics/workshops appropriate for university and college conductors

 - Literature sessions that feature works appropriate for university and college choirs

 NCCO announces a new initiative to help train and support the next generation of choral conducting faculty: The NCCO Conducting Fellowship Program sponsored by Manhattan Concert Productions.

 This program offers five graduate students on the cusp of their professional career a rare opportunity to gain experiences and make connections that will help them as they move into teaching.
 Each of the 2017 MCP Fellows will receive:

 - $500 scholarship to defray the costs of attendance

 - masterclass opportunity with headliner Ann Howard Jones

 - one-on-one time with headliners Ann Howard Jones and Mark Carpio

 - connection to a current choral faculty member for mentorship beyond the conference